OWASP/owasp-mastg/techniques/android/MASTG-TECH-0109.md

 Flutter is an open-source UI software development kit (SDK) created by Google.
 It is used to build natively compiled applications for mobile, web, and desktop from a single codebase.
 Flutter uses Dart, which is not proxy-aware and uses its own certificate store.
 A Flutter mobile app doesn't use the system's proxy configuration and sends the data directly to the server.
 Connections are verified against built-in certificates, so any certificates installed on the system are simply ignored.
 This makes it impossible to intercept HTTPS requests through a standard MiTM setup, as the proxy's certificate is never trusted.

-To intercept HTTPS traffic fom a Flutter app, we have to deal with two challenges:
+To intercept HTTPS traffic from a Flutter app, we have to deal with two challenges:

 - Ensure that the traffic is sent to the proxy.
 - Disable TLS verification on any HTTPS connection.